profile current work PhD training knowledge & research creative research performative objects contact

 Personal Profile

-• conceptual issues in craft and design;
+• conceptual issues in craft and design practice;

 • the nature and role of knowledge in research;

-© Copyright 2011 Kristina Niedderer
+© Copyright 2007-current Kristina Niedderer